Bregenz: Economy

 The economy is mainly dominated by small businesses in the services, trade and industry sectors: these include the textile industry (Wolford AG), fittings manufacturer Julius Blum GmbH, glass processing and machine construction.

 Bi-seasonal tourism is important; a major attraction is the Bregenz Festival (since 1946, floating stage since 1949, modernised in 1979, Festival and Congress Hall in 1980), winter sports on the Pfänder mountain.

 Culture

 Bregenzer Festspiele

 The annual summer music festival Bregenzer Festspiele is world-famous, taking place in July and August each year on and around a stage on Lake Constance.
 This festival attracts more than 150,000 people every year to Bregenz (2011: 166,453, 2016: 159,172) and has a budget of around EUR 20 million.
 The program changes every two years.

-In addition to playing on the lake stage, orchestral concerts and operas also take place in the adjacent festival theatre.
+In addition to the performances on the lake stage, orchestral concerts and operas also take place in the adjacent festival theatre.
 There is also a children's and youth program during and before the beginning of the festival.

 The lake stage (Seebühne) is the largest open-air lake stage theatre in the world, with an audience capacity of around 7,000.